Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter1.md

 Soon, the rain was pouring, water slowly flooding the ship.
 The crew members kept the boat from sinking, occasionally scooping up water with buckets and dumping it into the ocean.
 The waves were bigger now, but the Vegvísir seemed to keep them from sinking the ship.

 The ship was hit by a wave, sending a splash of foam and water over the sailors.
 Hjalvir stumbled, but he wasn't one to fall.
 He looked to his daughter, who had to hold the side of the longboat to steady herself.
-He cast a quick glance at their cargo.
+He cast a glance at their cargo.
 Luckily, they were secured by ropes.
 "Come to the back," he gruffly said to his daughter.

-Ljörn hugged his cloak like many others, as he watched Hjalvir and his daughter make their ways to the stern.
+Ljörn hugged his cloak like many others.
+He watched Hjalvir and his daughter make their ways to the stern.
 His wavy hair became straight by the wet, dripping at the ends.
 At least he was warm, thanks to his woollen garbs.

 A pool of water gathered where Ljörn didn't notice, but he felt it flood his boots.
 At least his foot didn't feel like it was swollen anymore.
 He considered keeping his foot in there, but knew he probably shouldn't.
-Hesitantly, he took his foot out and took the water in with his bucket and poured it out the boat.
+Hesitantly, he took his foot out and took the water in with his bucket, then poured it out of the boat.

 He glanced at the ocean.
 Then, he saw the shadow again.
 Before he could see more, the rain got into his eyes.
 He blinked, broke eye contact, and turned back to his brother.
 "I...
-I... see!" he hurriedly said, gesturing at... nothing.
+I... see!" he hurriedly said.

-Alfrir looked towards the ocean.
-Ljörn looked back to the ocean.
+Alfrir was confused at what Ljörn saw.
+When Ljörn turned his gaze back to the sea, he saw that the shadow was gone.
 He let out a breath he had been holding.

 Another wave crashed into the ship.
 The splash splattered all over the cargo.
 The magic of the symbol did its best to dry out the wood of the crates, but still, water seeped through the inbetweens of their boards.